A Mathematical Framework for Linear Response Theory for Nonautonomous Systems: Linear response for sequential composition of expanding maps

 In this subsection we verify Assumption~\ref{ass:strong_derivative} for the above family of perturbed sequential transfer operators $L_n^\varepsilon$.

 \paragraph{Derivative of the diffeomorphism transfer operator.} For a $C^2$ diffeomorphism $h$ of $\mathbb S^1$, the Perron--Frobenius operator is

-The following is a "uniform on $W^{2,1}$" version of a well known result, establishing a formula for the "derivative" at $0$ of the family of operators $L_{h_\varepsilon}$.
-We include the simple proof for completeness. \begin{lemma}[Linearisation of $L_{h_\varepsilon}$] Assume \eqref{eq:kick_family}.
-Define the first-order operator \footnote{Here $X$ is a $C^3$ vector field on $\mathbb S^1$, identified in the standard coordinate with a $1$-periodic scalar function; thus $Xu$ denotes pointwise multiplication and $(Xu)'$ is the (weak) derivative, i.e.\ $(Xu)'=X'u+Xu'$.}
+The following is a "uniform on $W^{3,1}$" version of a well known result, establishing a formula for the "derivative" at $0$ of the family of operators $L_{h_\varepsilon}$.
+We include a simple proof for completeness.

+\begin{lemma}[Derivative operator] Assume \eqref{eq:kick_family}.
+Define the first-order operator \footnote{Here \(X\) is a \(C^3\) vector field on \(\mathbb S^1\), identified in the standard coordinate with a \(1\)-periodic scalar function.
+Thus \(Xu\) denotes pointwise multiplication.}